andreasphil/stargaze/README.md

 ## Deployment

-Deployment should work out of the box when linking the repository to a project on [Netlify](https://netlify.com).
+Deployment should work out of the box on GitHub Pages.

 ## Credits

-This app uses a number of open source packages listed in [index.html](index.html).
+This app uses a number of open source packages found in [`vendor`](./vendor).

 Thanks 🙏